Sembiance/dexvert/README.md

 [discmaster.textfiles.com](http://discmaster.textfiles.com/) utilizes this to convert and extract old files.
 If you find a file that does not convert properly or not at all, submit an issue.

 This project is not currently ready for public use.
-Efforts are underway to make it usable by others.